IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 For example, if people believe that men's disadvantages are normal or natural or that men cannot be discriminated against, they are unlikely to recognise violations against men.

-See on page for more information.
+See Attitudes that devalue men’s rights on page 25 for more information

 ##### Cognitive bias: